cruijs/crui/README.md

     <dd>Inteface</dt>
 </dl>
 ```
-It will building build all the required elements in one shot before adding them into the DOM and therefore ensuring that only one redraw & reflow is performed.
+It builds all the required elements in one shot before adding them into the DOM and therefore ensuring that only one redraw & reflow is performed.
-That's said, the Core package only cares about composability and nothing else, so this component is fully static.
+The Core package only cares about composability and nothing else, so this component is fully static.

 To learn more about core, see its [README](packages/core/README.md).

 ## Reactive
 To make a component reactive we'll need `@crui/reactive` package.
-This package is quite small and for some use cases could be too bare bone, however the fact that Reactivity is just a library ensure it can be changed with something more powerful if needed.
+This package is quite small and for some use cases could be too simple, however the fact that Reactivity is just a library ensures it can be changed with something more powerful when needed.
 That's said, for the majority of applications this should be more than enough.

 This package implements Reactivity through Streams and **do not** relay on any Virtual DOM.
 Here is an example of a reactive component:
 ```typescript
 import { hc, ht, Component } from '@crui/core'
 import { mount } from '@crui/core/dom/browser'